 1. The Creative Benefits of ADHD

 Use the creativity!
-We have seen, when working with people with ADHD that they are great at solving tasks such as coming up with creative ideas.
+We have seen, when working with people with ADHD, that they are great at solving tasks such as coming up with creative ideas.
 This is incredibly valuable for design, marketing, and R and D.

 2. Adventurous Spirit with Heart

-- Where the world looks for a different type of attention students with ADHD build resilience.
+- Where the world looks for a different type of attention, students with ADHD build resilience.
 Regular challenges force creative strategies and teach grit.
 More than half of pupils with ADHD are described as resilient by their teachers.
 Forbes

 - Rarely socially detached, many students with ADHD love conversations, can read emotion accurately, and use humour to connect.